Cascade Union Layout

 • The layout is designed as a 3 tier layout with helixes connecting the tiers.

-• The layout has been under construction for nearly 4 years, with two tiers now built.
+• The layout has been under construction for 5 years, with two tiers now built.

-• The middle tier, which has been designed to represent trackage from Spokane to Seattle, Washington, has the mainline and a feeder yard built and all scenery has been completed.
-Under construction are the two main yards for Spokane - the freight yard has had most track laid and wiring added, with the control panels still to be completed.
-The main passenger station is now under construction.
+• The middle tier, which has been designed to represent trackage from Spokane to Seattle, Washington, has all track laid and operational, and nearly all scenery has been completed.
 A second helix connects Seattle down to Calgary on the lowest level.
 This helix has a twofold purpose – the first is to allow continuous running for those members who like this style of running, the second allows trains to be repositioned for operations.

 • Two branch lines, one of which is approximately 4 scale kilometres long, servicing 4 separate yards has also been built on the middle tier.
 All the yards have most of the scenery completed.